DataDog/hiring-engineers/answers.md

-This is Michael Hawley's submission for a Sales Engineer/Solutions engineer role.
+This is Michael Hawley's submission for a Sales Engineer role.
 I decided for the sake of originality to make a sudo (hah get it?) tutorial, to help outline the steps I took for this challenge and present it in a way that a potential end user could follow easily.

 ## Environment